Getting negative Amazon reviews can be really stressful…

 No, Amazon sellers cannot directly remove negative feedback.
 They can only remove it by contacting Amazon or asking the customer to delete their feedback.

-Amazon will only remove negative reviews in the following circumstances: The feedback contains phrases that are typically regarded as vulgar or obscene.
+Amazon will only remove negative reviews in the following circumstances: The feedback contains phrases typically regarded as vulgar or obscene.
 Full names, email addresses, phone numbers, or other forms of personally identifiable information specific to the seller are included in the feedback.

 One of the ways to mitigate negative feedback on your Amazon seller profile is to ask the buyer to change their review.
 You should be respectful when approaching an unsatisfied customer and start by apologizing for the inconvenience caused.